groupoid/dan/README.md

 # Simplicial Languages: AST Architectures and Translation Maps

-This document provides an extensive analysis and architectural design of the **Compilation & Elaboration Model (Option B)**, linking the operational GAP-like core (`Dan`) with the theoretical proof assistants `Ulrik` (Simplicial Type Theory) and `Mike` (Directed Type Theory).
+This document provides an extensive analysis and architectural design of the compilation & elaboration model linking the operational GAP-like core (`Dan`) with the theoretical proof assistants `Ulrik` (Simplicial Type Theory) and `Mike` (Directed Type Theory).